apache/apisix/docs/en/latest/plugins/openid-connect.md

 1. Authentication between Services: Set `bearer_only` to `true` and configure the `introspection_endpoint` or `public_key` attribute.
 In this scenario, APISIX will reject requests without a token or invalid token in the request header.

 2. Authentication between Browser and Identity Providers: Set `bearer_only` to `false.` After successful authentication, this plugin can obtain and manage the token in the cookie, and subsequent requests will use the token.
+In this mode, the user session will be stored in the browser as a cookie and this data is encrypted, so you have to set a key for encryption via `session.secret`.

 ### Token introspection